How to File an Iowa LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

-Iowa is unique because the state doesn’t provide a fill-in form for the Articles of Amendment; you’ll need to draft your own.
-That means it’s important to gather the information you’ll be changing before you dive into the filing process.
+Iowa is unusual because the state doesn’t provide a fill-in form for the Articles of Amendment; you’ll need to draft your own according to Iowa law.
+That means it’s important to gather the information you’ll be changing before you begin the filing process.
 You can make a variety of changes, including your business name, your agent, or any provisions you’ve added.
 Having the info for these changes will help streamline your filing process.

-For example, if you’re going to be changing your business name, you’ll need to confirm what your old name was and the spelling and designator you’ll be using.
+For example, if you’re going to be changing your business name, you’ll need to confirm what your old name was and the spelling and designator you’ll be using for the new name.
 If you’re amending your shares, you’ll need to confirm the number you previously authorized and the value, classes, and totals for the new share breakdown.

 In your Articles of Amendment, you’re required to include the following: